21prompts/act/PROMPTS.md

 ### Prompt 7.1

 Why don't I see the hourly weather and 30 minute time slots?
-The should be present regardless of tasks.
+They should be present regardless of tasks.

+## Prompt 8

+Let's review our frontend and backend code and add a sidebar that is toggled when the menu button in toolbar is tapped/clicked.

+The sidebar will contain a form to add/edit tasks.
+Wire up with the backend api so we can add tasks with their start time and durations.